CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

   ]
 }
 ```

 The main challenge with this approach is handling existing data since we're currently returning the merged beneficiaries as though they're distinct records.
-We would likely need a one-time process to reset any downstream caches.
+We would likely need a one-time process to reset any data being stored downstream.

 ### Reconciling beneficiary records when searching by contract